 After work is when I have my first big meal--sometime between 1:00 and 3:00, depending on the day.
 It's usually something like chicken or beef from the night before, some Greek yogurt or cottage cheese, and some veggies.
 If I don't have any leftovers, I'll eat a can of tuna or salmon or hard-boiled eggs that I cooked on the weekend.

 When it's not too hot out, my husband and I will take a short walk around the neighborhood after dinner.
-When it's 100 and stupid degrees, like it has been all this endless summer, we might paddle around the pool for a while instead.
+When it's 100 and stupid degrees, like it has been this whole endless summer, we might paddle around the pool for a while instead.
 If I didn't get my weight training in earlier, this is when it happens.

 Then it's time to veg for a while with a book or a show.
 When it's cooler, I’ll have a cup of tea, which keeps me from snacking.
 One of my newest habits is to stretch for 20 minutes in the evening.
 It has made a world of difference in my ability to start running again, and often serves as my meditation time, as well.